oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 description: "This tutorial is a step-by-step guide for admins on how to implement secure access to AWS EKS Clusters with Okta."
 tags: [aws, eks, devops, oidc, kubectl]
 tweets:
-- "This tutorial shows how to use OIDC with Okta to securely access EKS clusters on AWS kubernetes k8s devops."
+- "This tutorial shows how to use OIDC with Okta to securely access EKS clusters on AWS kubernetes k8s DevOps."
 image: blog/secure-access-to-eks/2.png
 type: conversion
 ---